groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/viewing/view-powerpoint-presentations/how-to-substitute-missing-font-when-converting-presentations.md

 ---
 ## Background

 In case your presentation document contains a font that is not installed into the system [GroupDocs.Viewer](https://products.groupdocs.com/viewer) will use a default font.
-GroupDocs.Viewer enables you to specify font substitution with *DefaultFontName* setting.
+[GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java) enables you to specify font substitution with [setDefaultFontName(...)](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/BaseViewOptions#setDefaultFontName(java.lang.String)) setting.

 ## Font substitution